Bhutan Visitor Guide

 Trashigang | 20.4 | 21.7 | 24.8 | 28.3 | 30 | 30.7 | 31.5 | 30.2 | 30 | 29.1 | 26.1 | 23 |

-Global climate-change has made weather patterns unpredictable and Bhutan is no exception.
-Please always prepare for the possibility of extreme weather events, regardless of the season you are travelling in.
-Please always carry warm clothing, even in the summer months, to guard against lower than average temperatures.
+Climate has made weather patterns unpredictable, and Bhutan is no exception.
+Please always prepare for the possibility of extreme weather events regardless of the season you are travelling in.
+Please always carry warm clothing, even in the summer months, to guard against lower-than-average temperatures.

 Coffee!